English was the representative for Oklahoma’s 6th congressional district and was a Democrat. He served from 1975 to 1994.

-From Jan 1975 to Nov 1993, English missed 258 of 10,068 roll call votes, which is 2.6%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1993.
+From Jan 1975 to Nov 1993, English missed 261 of 10,087 roll call votes, which is 2.6%.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1993.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information